Mick Rogers (musician)

-Mick Rogers (born Michael Oldroyd, 20 September 1946, Dovercourt, Essex, England) is an English rock guitarist, singer and songwriter, chiefly known for his time with Manfred Mann's Earth Band from 1971 to 1975 and again since 1984.
+Mick Rogers (born Michael Oldroyd; 20 September 1946) is an English rock guitarist, singer and songwriter, chiefly known for his time with Manfred Mann's Earth Band from 1971 to 1975 and again since 1984.
+Rogers was the original lead vocalist of the band until his departure; after his return, he became a backing and occasional lead vocalist.

+Excluding the group's titular leader, Rogers is the longest serving member of Manfred Mann's Earth Band.

 Early life and career

 His father was a drummer and his uncle a string bass player.
 The young Rogers was weaned on his uncle's jazz collection and 1950s rock and roll.
 Before MMEB he was a member of The Vision, which backed Adam Faith, and the Australian bands The Playboys, Bulldog, and Procession.

-First period with Manfred Mann's Earth Band

-Departure from Manfred Mann's Earth Band
+Manfred Mann's Earth Band

+In 1971, Rogers co-formed Manfred Mann's Earth Band, along with keyboardist Manfred Mann, who had been a member of the 1960s band named after him.

 He left the Earth Band because he wanted to steer the band more in the direction of Frank Zappa, which created friction with Mann.

+A year after Rogers left the Earth Band, in 1976, the Earth Band had a worldwide hit song with a cover of the 1973 Bruce Springsteen song, "Blinded by the Light".
+The song went to number one in the Americas.
 After his initial departure from MMEB in 1975, he returned to Australia to work and then returned to the UK, where he formed the band Aviator with drummer Clive Bunker.
 They released two albums.